Energy

 100%

-of our electricity use is matched with renewable energy
+of our electricity use is matched with clean and renewable energy

-Matching our electricity use with 100% renewable energy
+Matching our electricity use with 100% clean and renewable energy

 Roofer worker in protective uniform wear and gloves, using air or pneumatic nail gun and installing asphalt shingle on top of the new roof